ibm-cloud-architecture/refarch-data-science/README.md

 		- [Step 5 (optional): Access data in dashDB Bluemix service](#)

 ## Introduction
-This project provides a reference implementation for creating analytics deployment architecture with Data Science Expeience (DSX) and Watson Machine Learning (WML).
+This project provides a reference implementation for creating analytics deployment architecture with Data Science Experience (DSX) and Watson Machine Learning (WML).
 Optional components of the architecture are Bluemix dashDB (data source), Bluemix Apache Spark (additional runtime environment), and Python Flask (front end) services. dashDB service is optional because other data sources can be used.
 Additional Spark service is optional because DSX already includes Spark.
 Python Flask is optional because other types of front end applications can integrate with analytics.

 The logical architecture for this reference implementation is shown in the picture below.